Policy 3-003: Authorizations and Approvals Required for Financial Transactions

-- The authorized alternate shall sign his/her own name or use his/her own identity and not the name or identity of the AE or PI or any other person.
+- The authorized alternate shall sign the authorized alternate's own name or use the authorized alternate's own identity and not the name or identity of the AE or PI or any other person.

 - Authorization and approval authority may not be delegated for certain transactions and documents (i.e. PAR reports, establishment of bank accounts, etc.).

 - A key element in the University's system for maintaining control is review and approval